MerginMaps/docs/src/misc/write-docs/index.md

 git pull origin main
 ```

-Next is to create your branch where you work.
-Best to create some descriptive branch name.
+The next step is to create a new branch for your work.
+Best to use a descriptive branch name:

 ```
 git checkout -b my_docs_fix_branchname
 ```

-Now, *modify the markdowns* in your favourite text editor.
+Now you can modify the Markdowns in your favourite text editor.
+We recommend inspecting the changes as you go in the locally run version of the docs `http://localhost:5173/docs/`.

-When done, commit your changes and push your branch to GitHub
+When done, commit your changes and push your branch to GitHub:

 ```
 git status